Among Scott’s major visual effects films are “Legend,” “Prometheus,” “Blade Runner,” “Gladiator” and “Alien”; the last two won Oscars for their f/x.

-“Ridley Scott is a defining voice of the feature, broadcast and commercial forms, and a true master of his craft,” said VES Board Chair Mike Chambers.
-“His vision and contribution to the art is incomparable and his impact upon the visual effects and technical fields is unparalleled.
-Ridley’s iconic films have entertained and inspired millions, and his oeuvre of groundbreaking work has been immensely influential.”
+“Ridley Scott is a defining voice of the feature, broadcast and commercial forms,” said Jeffrey A. Okun, chair of the VES board, in a press release.
+“His vision and contribution to the art is incomparable and his impact upon the visual effects and technical form is unparalleled.”

 “The best filmmaking has always been the result of collaboration between artists, craftspeople and technicians, both in front and behind the camera,” Scott said.
 “Over the years I have been very fortunate to work on films that are visual at their core and thus I have always been immensely reliant on the expertise of our visual effects teams.
 To be honored by the Visual Effects Society with this Lifetime Achievement Award is indeed extremely gratifying.”

 Scott has been nominated for three Academy Awards for his directorial efforts “Thelma & Louise,” “Gladiator” and “Black Hawk Down.”
 His upcoming biblical epic “Exodus: Gods and Kings” bows in theaters Dec.
 12.